jaceklubzinski/pd-checker/README.md

 	- [How often pd-checker service will be trigger PagerDuty alert on not working integration](#how-often-pd-checker-service-will-be-trigger-pagerduty-alert-on-not-working-integration)
 	- [How add PagerDuty service to pd-checker](#how-add-pagerduty-service-to-pd-checker)
 # Architecture overview
+Main idea behind this program is to test _PagerDuty_ integration on your infrastructure.

 ![Diagram](doc/images/pd-checker.png)

 # pd-checker service
 ## Description
 `pd-checker service` is a master process that run on your monitoring infrastructure (outside of the monitored infrastructure).
-Main purpose of this command is to scanning all PagerDuty services for a specific pd-checker event (automatically resolved) and trigger alert if such incident not occurred after defined time.
+Main purpose of this command is to scanning all PagerDuty services for a specific pd-checker event and trigger alert if such incident not occurred after defined time.

 `pd-checker service` to integrate with PagerDuty required [user auth token](https://support.pagerduty.com/docs/generating-api-keys#section-rest-api-keys).